 Use gig workers

-As the cost of employing people has risen, so have the amount of so called self-employed workers in the economy.
-Businesses using these “pretend self-employed workers” like Uber and Deliveroo avoid paying NI contributions, wage obligations, employment rights, and auto enrolment too.
+As the cost of employing people has risen, so has the amount of so-called self-employed workers in the economy.
+Businesses using these “pretend self-employed workers” like Uber and Deliveroo avoid paying NI contributions, wage obligations, employment rights, and auto-enrolment too.

 Good idea.
 Simple ways of improving communication can improve productivity as can the benefits you offer.
 Many benefits such as cycle-to-work schemes and healthcare cash plans benefit the employer and the employee.
 They are really cost-effective as a motivational tool.